se-panfilov/anarchy-engine/packages/shared/README.md

-# Anarchy engine
+# Anarchy engine shared package

-A framework around three.js for game development.
+Shared utilities and types for the Anarchy engine.

 ## License